jfhector/react-rapid-prototyping-guide/styling.md

 }
 ```

 ## !!
-Important note: when different CSS rulesets give conflicting assignment to the same property, the order that matters is the order in which they appear in the `.css` file, now the order of the class names into the `className` tag. !!
+Important note: when different CSS rulesets give conflicting assignment to the same property, the order that matters is the order in which they appear in the `.css` file, not the order of the class names into the `className` tag. !!

 Eg: